ivabudimir/visProteomics/index.md

 Venn/Euler diagrams are widely used for data summarization and there are many plotting tools available. **visProteomics** defines a complementary tabular function.
-Resulting data frame summarizes attributes of elements found in different regions of Venn diagram.
+The resulting data frame summarizes attributes of elements found in different regions of the Venn diagram.
 This generic function can be used for any data set.

 ## Installation